faegheh8114/advanced_chatbot/README.md

 ![Intent matching example](screenshots/screen3.png)

 ## Project Overview
-The chatbot receives the user's message, then compares it with the intents that were defined before, and picks the closest one.
-The first version just did simple matching, but that wasn't enough because users ask the same question in different ways.
+he chatbot receives the text, then compares it with the intents that were introduced before, and chooses the closest one.
+The first step was simple matching, but it was not enough because users would ask different types of questions for the same thing.
 For example:
 ```
 "What is the price?"
 "How much does it cost?"